LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/lmm.md

 description: A Linear Mixed Model is a statistical model that is particularly useful for analyzing data that have both fixed and random effects, which are pretty common in fields like psychology.
 ---

+## Summary

+- Multilevel data: Level 1 model & Level 2 model
+- Fixed effect ↔ Non-random reg. coef.
+- Random effect ↔ Random reg. coef. ↔ a restricted version of constructing dummies
+  - It looks like the Bayesian approach that treats parameters as random variables and assigns them prior distributions.

 ## Table of contents

 ## 1. Motivation: why does it matter?